dragmakex/LunchSphere/README.md

 ### Performance

 - While the participant performs the tasks, we measure the time he/she needs with a timer implemented in our App.
 The timer starts when the user taps on the button ‘A Test’ or ‘B Test’ and ends when the user successfully accepted the lunch group they were given.
 We also tack the total number of gestures, quantifying the instances when the user lifts their finger from the screen therefore recording swipes and button taps.
 We use both of these measures for our performance assessment.

 ### Qualitative feedback after each A and B

 - **Post task interview**:
   - "What were your thoughts when using the app for scheduling/rescheduling?"
   - "Were there any aspects of the app that confused you or that you found difficult to use?"
   - "What did you like or dislike about the user interface and design?"
   - "Did you encounter any issues or unexpected behaviors?

 ### Switch prototype

 - Tell the participant that we now do the same procedure but with a different prototype.
 Then go to the training phase step again in this protocol with the other prototype in hand.
 Start by showing them the other explanation video

 ### Qualitative Feedback after both A and B

 - **Comparative Analysis:** Since participants will interact with two different versions of the app, ask them to compare the two versions and express their preferences.
 This can help you understand which version performs better in terms of user experience.

 ## Study Results

-The quantitative results show that prototype A has a higher SUS rating on average than prototype B. However, it was not statistically significant (p=0.14).
+The quantitative results show that prototype A has a higher SUS rating on average than prototype B.
+However, it was not statistically significant (p=0.14).
 A possible interpretation could be that both interfaces are equally effective in terms of usability.
 Another explanation could also be that the SUS rating scheme is just not sensitive enough to capture such subtle differences between the particular interfaces.
 When testing the task completion time, A was faster than B, but it was also not significant enough (p = 0.11).
 This might indicate that the tasks we gave the participants were not challenging enough to see differences in performance between the different groups.
 The only significant results we found were in the gesture count.
 To complete the task, participants needed significantly fewer gestures in B than in A (p = 0.03).
 But given the results from the task completion time, this result does not have such a significant impact.
 We hypothesize that this finding is due to the nature of a swipe versus a scroll.
 Usually, a scroll can be infinitely small, and in contrast, a swipe is a more definitive action.

 The qualitative results were quite clear.
 Participants liked the overview of prototype A and they enjoyed the more 'fun' usage of the B prototype.

 In conclusion, the study does not show significant results to confidently decide between both versions.
 Through qualitative results, we are inclined to use prototype A for the first version of LunchSphere.
 We plan to repeat the experiment with a larger user base.

-Link to full study report: https://github.com/eth-hci-course/hci-project-hci2023-group-16/blob/a8476b291814914793009f09b0424d722643ab82/Deliverables/Study/Study_Report_LunchSphere.pdf
+The full study report can be found under `Deliverables/Study/Study_Report_LunchSphere.pdf`